 Madrid Weather in October

 October starts out on a nearly perfect note in Madrid, with highs around 75 degrees Fahrenheit (24 degrees Celsius) and lows around 52 degrees (11 degrees Celsius) early on in the month.
 The days are usually warm and sunny with just a small chance of rain, perfect for sightseeing, getting lost in one of Madrid's charming neighborhoods, or enjoying some tapas on an outdoor terrace.
 Evenings can get a little chilly, but overall the weather is quite comfortable.

-But as the month goes on, the temperatures drop, the clouds increase, and there is a higher chance of rain.
-By the end of October, average afternoon highs are 64 degrees, with the temperature dropping into the mid-40s at night.
+As the month goes on, the temperatures drop, the clouds increase, and there is a higher chance of rain.
+By late October, average afternoon highs are 63 degrees Fahrenheit (17 degrees Celsius), with the temperature dropping below 50 degrees Fahrenheit (10 degrees Celsius) at night.
 Typically it is cloudy about half the time, and the chance of rain has increased to 23 percent.
-The end of the month is still relatively great travel weather, just a bit cooler and a bit less sunny.
-You might have to duck inside a shop when it's raining, and that patio dining might be less frequent.

 What to Pack

-If you are planning your trip for the first part of October, you can pack pretty light.
+If you are planning your trip for early October, you can pack pretty light.
 Take jeans or lightweight pants, long-sleeved cotton tops or sweaters, and a cardigan or light jacket.
-A cashmere wrap is perfect for evenings alfresco.
-As in every European capital, comfortable walking shoes are a must.
-These can be open or closed for this time of the month, but if you choose open shoes/sandals, you'll need a pair of closed-toe shoes for nighttime, when the temps drop into the low 50s on average.
+A cashmere wrap is perfect for evenings al fresco.